Preventing osteoarthritis (OA) after a sport-related injury

 Alison Hoens, PT, KB, BC Support Unit

-Linda Truong, PhD, University of British Columbia
+Linda Truong, PhD student, University of British Columbia

 Trish Silvester-Lee, ARC Arthritis Patient Advisory Board member